Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

-An interesting consequence of the above elimination result is that $\lcalcintii = \lcalcint + \{\idpr, \iimplpr\} - \{\refl,\trans\}$ serves as a complete calculus for intuitionistic logic.
-Moreover, the calculus has the interesting property that every proof of a theorem is a labeled tree derivation.
+A consequence of the above elimination result is that $\lcalcintii := \lcalcint + \{\idpr, \iimplpr\} - \{\refl,\trans\}$ serves as a complete calculus for intuitionistic logic.
+Moreover, the calculus has the interesting property that every proof of a theorem is a labeled tree derivation; the proof of the following lemma is similar to the proof of Lemma~\ref{lem:lab-polytree-deriv}.